 In step 1, we want to answer the following two questions to identify the states:

-What state do we need to decide which child nodes should be visited next and which ones should be pruned.
-In the above permutation example, we have to know what are the letters left that we can still use (since each letter can only be used once).
+What state do we need to decide which child nodes should be visited next and which ones should be pruned?
+In the above permutation example, we have to know what the letters are left that we can still use (since each letter can only be used once).

-For step 3, apply the following backtracking template
+For step 3, apply the following backtracking template:

 Notice how very similar this is to the Ternary Tree Path code we've seen in DFS with States module.
 That problem has an explicit tree.
 For combinatorial search problems, we have to find our own tree.